top of page

 Graduate Student

 Proudly from the beautiful PNW town of Kent, WA in the Greater Seattle Area (go Seahawks!), Daljit moved to New York in 2016 to attend New York University, where she completed her Bachelor of Science in Neural Science in 2020.
-She then worked as a laboratory manager in the lab of Christine Constantinople at NYU studying the modulation of the female rat estrous cycle on reward and learning pathways before beginning her PhD at Einstein in 2023 and joining the lab of Anita Autry.
+She then worked as a laboratory manager in the lab of Christine Constantinople at NYU and studied the modulation of the reward and learning pathways by the estrous cycle in female rats.
+Daljit begun her PhD at Einstein in 2023 and joined the lab of Anita Autry.
 Currently, Daljit is studying neural circuitry changes related to maternal behaviors, the influence of maternal separation on these circuits in mice dams, and the impact of BDNF on paternal behaviors in male mice.
 Outside of the lab, Daljit enjoys traveling, community service and outreach, and finding all the best dessert spots in the city.

 Jade Rhoads